jabyess/go-csv-to-sql/README.md

 ## Todo

+* sanitize filename for sql standards (no `-` or special chars)

-Add support for more datatypes in psql
+* Add support for more datatypes in psql
   * different dates
   * bool
   * enumerated types?
   * floats vs integers